CallMeFoxie/EmbeddedBOINC/README.md

 ## 32bit userland on 64bit platform

 By default 64bit platforms (arm64) contain only 64bit userland (glibc, ...) but you can request adding 32bit userland (glibc and libgcc) as well by specifying `ADDARCH=arm` environment variable.
 This will add ~17MB memory usage though!

+## Performance

+All performance results can be found in [Benchmarks](Benchmarks.md) file.
+The results are added when I get a board up & running.
+If you want to add a board to the list, please, let me know beforehand so I can give you the same rootfs I use for testing myself!

 ## License